HanaRjb/hana.rjb/content/authors/admin/_index.md

       As an instructor, I was privileged to lead computer and advanced programming workshops.
 In the computer workshop, we explored algorithms, debugging techniques, and the art of efficient problem-solving.

       In the advanced programming workshop, we delved deeper—into data structures, threading, and design patterns.
 Each line of code became a brushstroke, crafting elegant solutions.

+  - position: Teacher assistant (TA)
+    company_name: Kashmir University of Higher Education
+    company_url: ''
+    company_logo: ''
+    date_start: 2018-01-30
+    date_end: 2018-05-25
+    summary: |2-

+      As a teaching assistant in general mathematics, I stepped into the fascinating world of numbers, equations, and problem-solving.
+Guiding students through mathematical concepts and unraveling the mysteries of algebra, calculus, and geometry was like being a math detective.

 # Skills